spine-tools/Downloads/README.md

 see Toolbox [installation](https://github.com/spine-tools/Spine-Toolbox?tab=readme-ov-file#installation).

 ### Releases
-*Use version 0.9.3.
-Later versions do not work due to an issue with SQLAlchemy.*
+*Versions from 0.9.4 to 0.10.1 do not work due to an issue with SQLAlchemy.*
 #### Latest

 - [Spine-Toolbox-win-0.10.1.zip](https://github.com/spine-tools/Spine-Toolbox/releases/download/0.10.1/Spine-Toolbox-win-0.10.1.zip) (2025-07-21)